nancheng58/SSL4SR/README.md

 We refer to the method in [1,2,3] to process the datasets.
 If the user interacts with the item, we will convert the interaction with a clear score into implicit positive feedback.
 After that, we will group the interactive information according to users.
 We will sort the items for each user according to the timestamp of their interaction with the items.
 Because this work aims not to investigate the "cold start" issue in the recommendation system, we circularly filter out users with less than 5 interactions and items with less than 5 interactions.
 In addition, there are users with too much interactive data in the dataset used in this work, so we limit the maximum length of the user interaction sequences to 50.
 Because the yelp dataset is too large, we adopted a processing method similar to [3], and only the 2019 data of the dataset was intercepted.

-ref:
+Reference:

 [1] Wang-Cheng Kang and Julian McAuley.
 2018.
 Self-attentive sequential recommendation.
 In ICDM.
 IEEE, 197–206.

 [2] Fei Sun, Jun Liu, Jian Wu, Changhua Pei, Xiao Lin, Wenwu Ou, and Peng Jiang.
 2019.
 BERT4Rec: Sequential recommendation with bidirectional encoder representations from transformer.
 In CIKM.
 1441–1450.

 [3] S3-Rec: Self-Supervised Learning for Sequential Recommendation with Mutual Information Maximization.
-In Proceedings of the 29th ACM International Conference on Information & Knowledge Management (CIKM '20)
+In Proceedings of the 29th ACM International Conference on Information & Knowledge Management (CIKM '20).
 ## Usage

 ### Environments

-In every baseline model folder,  if you can find the requirement.txt, you can use
+For each model, the requirement.txt is provided, you can use

 `pip install -r requirements.txt`  if you use pip.